Learn to Hunt

 Native Iowa hardwoods, small trees and shrubs, evergreens and specialty packets.
 State Forest Nursery

 Urban wood is a plentiful, local, renewable resource with unique character.

 The Iowa DNR works to help Iowans expand and care for the state's roughly 3 million acres of trees and forests.
 We use professionally trained foresters and natural resource technicians to provide forestry assistance to private landowners, to sustainably manage our state forests, to operate the State Forest Nursery at costs of production, and to protect, utilize and enhance the state's forest resources for today and tomorrow.

-The assessment was completed as a USDA Forest Service requirement for states applying for forestry-related federal funding.
+This Forest Action Plan also serves as a requirement of the U.S. Department of Agriculture, Forest Service for states applying for forestry-related federal funding.

 PLEASE NOTE: Due to personnel and funding shortages, DNR staff are currently unable to check trees nominated for the Big Tree program; however, dedicated volunteers are checking nominations as they are able to do so.
 To assist our volunteers, please consider donating to the program using the donation form provided below.